Mt. Fuji & Fuji Five Lakes Itinerary

 Traveling by Bus to Mt.
 Fuji

-From Tokyo Station and Shinjuku Station, there are two direct buses an hour to Kawaguchiko Station.
-The journey takes about 2 hours total and costs 2,000 yen one-way.
+From Tokyo Station (Yaesu South Exit) there are 1-2 direct buses an hour to Kawaguchiko Station.
+These are operated by Fujikyu and JR Kanto Bus.
+The journey takes around 2 hours and costs 2,060 yen one-way.

-From Shibuya Station, there is one direct bus that departs every two hours to Kawaguchiko Station.
-The journey takes about 2-2.5 hours total and costs 2,000 yen one-way.
+From Shibuya Station (Mark City), there is Fujikyu operates one direct bus that departs every two hours to Kawaguchiko Station.
+Along the way, this bus makes stops at Fuji Q Highland, Kawaguchiko Station, and Fujisan Station.
+The journey takes about 2-2.5 hours total and costs 2,100 yen one-way.

-Regardless of which bus you take, make sure you book your tickets in advance to secure your spot.
-These buses are also not covered by the JR Pass.
+Regardless of which bus you take, make sure you book advanced reservations through Willer and Japan Bus Online.
+These buses are not covered by the JR Pass.

 Traveling by Train to Mt.
 Fuji